benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 2019.
 Our goal was to predict University of Michigan EECS faculty salaries based on a variety of data points including: official title with the university, research involvement, years of experience, and a variety of other unique indicators.
 To generate a salary prediction for each professor, our team trained a neural network on datasets pooled from several sources.
-In this repository you will find the software that we used to collect this data, as well as the software that we used to construct our neural network.
-Descriptions of these different pieces of software, as well as the content found within the directories that they are nested in, can all be found below.

 ---